-1. In the REC mode, press [MENU].

-This will display the menu screen (REC MENU).

-- Menu contents are different in the REC mode (REC MENU) and PLAY mode (REC PLAY MENU). - Press [◄], use [▲] and [▼] to select the "♠ REC MENU" tab, and then press [▶] or [SET]. - To configure settings on the "PLAY MENU", select the "PLAY MENU" tab (which is displayed only in the PLAY mode).
-To configure other settings, select the "SETTING" tab (page 188). - 3.
-Use [▲] and [▼] to select the menu item you want, and then press [▶] or [SET]. - Operating the zoom controller displays the next or previous page of menu items. - Use [▲] and [▼] to change the setting of the selected menu item. - After the setting is the way you want, press [SET] to apply the setting and return to the viewfinder screen. - Pressing [MENU] cancels the current selections and returns to the menu screen. - To continue with configuration of another setting item, press [◄] instead of [SET], move the selection boundary to the next setting item, and then use [▲] and [▼] to change the selected setting.
-Next, press [▶]. - Pressing the shutter button or [| PLAY) interrupts the menu operation and exits the menu screen.
+- In the REC mode, press [MENU].
+This will display the menu screen ( REC MENU). - Menu contents are different in the REC mode ( REC MENU) and PLAY mode ( PLAY MENU). - Press [◀], use [▲] and [▼] to select the "☐ REC MENU" tab, and then press [▶] or [SET]. - To configure settings on the " PLAY MENU", select the " PLAY MENU" tab (which is displayed only in the PLAY mode).
+To configure other settings, select the " SETTING" tab (page 187).

+3. Use [▲] and [▼] to select the menu item you want, and then press [▶] or [SET].

+- Operating the zoom controller displays the next or previous page of menu items. - 4.
+Use [▲] and [▼] to change the setting of the selected menu item.

+- Pressing [MENU] cancels the current selections and returns to the menu screen. - To continue with configuration of another setting item, press [◀] instead of [SET], move the selection boundary to the next setting item, and then use [▲] and [▼] to change the selected setting.
+Next, press [▶]. - Pressing the shutter button or [[] (PLAY) interrupts the menu operation and exits the menu screen.

+• Depending on the recording mode, some of the items on the menu may be dimmed, which indicates they are not available.
+While Premium Auto Pro is in use, only the menu items whose settings can be configured will be displayed on the menus.